Washington, D.C. does not spray adulticides.

 Officials in our nation's capital decided not to

 spray adulticides “for many reasons.”
-These include scientific research
+These include scientific

 health risks to people.
 We quote from the plan for 2004: